Age: 16-29 years old

 Although this role is titled ‘parent,’ adults leaders are encouraged to take a step back during the week and let the youth in their cabin problem solve and grow while providing moral support and guidance as they navigate the week.

 Age: Completed sophomore or junior year of high school

 The Apostleship Program is designed for missionaries seeking additional leadership training and service beyond one week at camp.
-It includes rigorous times of service, caring for individuals with special needs, some travel between camp locations, and leadership training.
+It includes rigorous times of service, caring for individuals with special needs, and leadership training.
 Apostles get the opportunity to fundraise for support for their position, which demands high expectations and standards, but our Directors will walk beside you and invest in you throughout the program.

-Over the course of three weeks, apostles will spend one week serving campers, one week serving siblings and one week serving with our MP’s.
+Over the course of three weeks, apostles will spend time serving different areas of camp as directed by their immediate leaders.
 The program includes bible studies led by our Directors as well as community time with others.
 The program is ideal for graduating Sophomores and Juniors in high school.

 Private duty nurses are nurses who are already acquainted (and paired with) a specific camper.
 They attend camp to help monitor and care to their camper's intense medical needs during the week.
 Private duty nurses are NOT part of the Camp Barnabas Medical Team and should register as "missionaries" for the week.
 Private Duty nurses reside in cabins and remain with their camper throughout the week.